shane-kelemen/CPSC1517-Workbook-1241/README.md

-# Basic Starter Kit
+# CPSC1517 Workbook 1241

-## Owner your name
+## Shane Kelemen

-alter this statement to indicate the usage of this repository
+Any projects that I build in class will be placed in this repository for you to download at your convenience